 Nobody has had quite the destructive influence on the American body politic as Roy Cohn.
-He was a vicious and pitiless fixer of whom writer and artist Thomas Micchelli says “If the poison that has been leaching into the nation’s bloodstream since the 1950s can be given a name, it would be Roy Cohn.”
+He was a vicious and pitiless fixer, of whom writer and artist Thomas Micchelli said, “If the poison that has been leaching into the nation’s bloodstream since the 1950s can be given a name, it would be Roy Cohn.”

 Cohn’s father was a judge, a position he rose to through the influence of his wife’s powerful family.
 Continuing the corrupt practice of nepotism, Albert Cohn helped his son land a job as a United States Attorney in 1947.
 Roy Cohn worked under Irving Saypol in the Southern District of New York office and was involved in prosecutions against Communists.

 He worked on the case against Julius and Ethel Rosenberg who were convicted of spying for the Soviet Union and who were sent to the electric chair in June 1953.
 Cohn wore the execution of the Rosenbergs as a badge of honour and always claimed a bigger role in their convictions than history suggests was the case.

 You knew when you were in Cohn’s presence you were in the presence of pure evil.